TheBlob42/idea-which-key/README.md

 | `g:WhichKey_CommandColor` | Font color for the commands            | hex code or color keyword<br/>(`default`¹, `keyword`², "red", "blue", etc.)                  | `default`     |

 ¹`default`: the default foreground color of the currently used theme
 ²`keyword`: the color for "keywords" of the currently used theme
+³Uses the IDE default value for the font size (without any configuration this should be `15`)